chef/chef-workstation/www/content/workstation/ctl_chef.md

 `-b`, `--berks`

 :   Create a Berksfile in the cookbook.
-Default value: enabled.
-This is
+Default: disabled.
+Optional.
-    disabled if the `--policy` option is given.
+    Use to create a berksfile by overriding default creation of a Policyfile.

 `-C COPYRIGHT`, `--copyright COPYRIGHT`